 A short and scenic drive from Darling around the hill takes you to the unique !Khwa ttu, a celebration and education of the SAN culture with a great restaurant, walking and mountain bike trails, guided San walks, wildlife and a tractor trip to the best views in the area from the Boma on top of the hill.

-In September !Khwa ttu will be opening the new Heritage Museum where San guides will tell the unfiltered stories of their people.
+In September 2019 !Khwa ttu opened their new Heritage Museum where San guides will tell their unfiltered stories of their people.
 Audio, film, talks, and demonstrations make a visit a fully immersive experience.

 The Lodge at Atlantic Beach has twenty luxurious rooms that have just had a décor upgrade.

-The new look has moved away from the traditional dark mahogany American look to a lighter and much fresher colour scheme in soft teals, light greens, and greys in the rooms and very striking black and white combination in most of the public areas.
+Their new-look has moved away from the traditional dark mahogany American look to a lighter and much fresher color scheme in soft teals, light greens, and greys in the rooms and very striking black and white combination in most of the public areas.

-I loved the little library nook on the first floor.
-Calming colours soothe, a filled bookshelf tempts and the sun streams in through huge windows with distracting views.
-This would be my first choice for a relaxing afternoon.
-To sink into a chair with a good book and a pot of tea and my very own sunbeam.
+One has to love their little library nook on the first floor.
+Calming colors soothe, a filled bookshelf tempts and the sun streams in through huge windows with distracting views.
+This is a great choice for a relaxing afternoon.
+To sink into a chair with a good book and a pot of tea and a sunbeam.